How do I contact Brock Central?

 I need a letter to confirm that I’m registered as a full-time student to withdraw money from an RESP/my bank.
 Where can I find this?

-Confirmation of Enrolment letters must be ordered online through your student portal under the Student Forms & Service Requests tab.
-As soon as payment is made, the form is automatically generated and available to download as a .df.
-It will become available to order after you have completed your course registration for that academic term (ie. Fall/Winter 2020-2021).
+Confirmation of Enrolment/Registration (RESP) letters must be ordered online through your student portal under the Student Forms & Service Requests tab.
+As soon as payment is made, the form is automatically generated and available to download as a pdf.
+It will become available to order after you have completed your course registration for that academic term (ie. Fall/Winter 2022-2023).

 Where can I submit my OSAP documents?